 Certified copies of birth, marriage, and death certificates can be obtained from the County Recorder's office in the county where the birth, marriage, or death occurred.
-A list of the addresses and phone numbers of County Recorders' offices in Butte, Lake, Monterey, Napa, San Mateo, Santa Cruz, Solano, Sonoma, and Yolo are provided at the end of this chapter.
+A list of the addresses and phone numbers of County Recorders' offices in Fresno, Los Angeles, Madera, Mendocino, Napa, San Bernardino, San Diego, Shasta, Siskiyou, and Sonoma are provided at the end of this chapter.

 To obtain copies of these types of records, you must fill out an application with information such as the full name of the person, date, and place of event.
 You will need to submit a sworn statement that you were impacted by these wildfires, along with your application.
-Where available, links to the county-specific instructions on how to obtain copies of these records (including template sworn statements), are included at the end of this chapter.
-Call your County Recorder or visit its website for updated information, including any specific requirements when seeking your copies by mail.
+Call your County Recorder or visit their website for updated information, including county specific requirements.
 If you need the documents quickly, you may be able to go directly to the County Recorder's office to apply for them.
 Check with the County Recorder's office before planning an in-person visit.